 This Court has jurisdiction under Texas Government Code §22.002(a).
 This petition previously was presented to the Fourteenth Court of Appeals at Houston, which denied relief.
-See TEX.
-R. APP.
+See Tex.
+R. Civ.
 P. 52.3(e).

 This case is jurisprudentially significant.
-It involves important questions of federal immunity from suit and statutory construction, and serious constitutional issues based on the Second Amendment, the Separation of Powers doctrine, and the Commerce Clause, which are all important to the jurisprudence of the State of Texas, and which present legal issues that are ripe for determination at the pleadings stage under TEX.
-R. CIV.
+It involves important questions of federal immunity from suit and statutory construction, and serious constitutional issues based on the Second Amendment, the Separation of Powers doctrine, and the Commerce Clause, which are all important to the jurisprudence of the State of Texas, and which present legal issues that are ripe for determination at the pleadings stage under Tex.
+R. Civ.
 P. 91a.
-See TEX.
-R. APP.
-P. 56.1(a)(3)-(5).
+See Tex.
+R. Civ.
+P. 56.1(a)(3)-(5); Relators' Petition for Writ of Mandamus at pp. xviii - xxiii.